araobp/service-discovery/README.md

 ## Why not use a standard procotol?

 I used to be a SIP (Session Initiation Protocol) expert.
 The protocol basically provides a mean to find serivces on the network, such as a VoIP service or a video broadcasting service.
+The protocol originated from MBONE project, very dependent on IP multicast and IP broadcast, but the protocol has become very complicated to support plane old telephony services...

-But, if the scope is limited to my LAN at home, such a very complicated protocol is not necessary.
+If the scope is limited to my LAN at home, such a very complicated protocol is not necessary.

 ## Message sequence diagram